ORNL/cpp-proposals-pub/D1673/blas_interface.md

 users a way to allocate a new array, even if the array has all compile-time dimensions.
 Furthermore, `basic_mdspan` always stores a pointer.
 For very small matrices or vectors, this is not a zero-overhead abstraction.
-Also, it's more natural of a programming model to pass around very small objects by value.
+Also, it's often more natural to pass around very small objects by value.
 For these reasons, our paper (P1684R0) proposes a new class `basic_mdarray`.

 `basic_mdarray` is a new kind of container, with the same deep copy behavior as `vector`.
 It has the same extension points as